Skip to main content

 • string of the hostname for the sub-domain, which will be used as a 3rd party domain for cross-domain calls

-• e.g. funnelconnect.publisher-demo.media
+• e.g. fc.yourdomain.com

 IDCONNECT_DATA_STORAGE

-• string value defines the browser storage key name where data from funnelconnect will be stored.
+• string value defines the browser storage key name where data from FunnelConnect will be stored.

 • default value is set to “fcIdConnectData“.